COVER YOUR HEART

 By giving to others of our time, donations, gifts, words, or even just listening at times, we can focus on the meaning of the holiday season instead of the pity and sadness that come and go with seasons of our lives.

 Brighten your Christmas spirit by putting on Christmas music, baking cookies with your kids for the station, decorating, watch Christmas movies together as a family, take a Christmas lights drive, visit family.
 Others can feel your holiday spirit shine through.

 If you are having a hard time getting in the mood, try sitting down and writing a list of everything you have to be thankful for.
 You might be surprised at how it changes your outlook.
 It is okay to be sad this holiday season, but also grateful and let the spirit move you!

 If you can’t get rid of your Holiday Blues, call someone who can.

-If your firefighter is dealing with a line of duty death, PTSD, depression, or anxiety, have them read over our Help for Handling a Crisis page.
-It is filled with resources for firefighters.
+If you or your firefighter are dealing with a line of duty death, PTSD, depression, or anxiety, we have resources available to help.

 Remember, this too shall pass.

 Seasons of life change.
 Once a moment is gone, it is gone.
 Take advantage of the little moments you have, and make them special for your family however you can.

 Wishing you all Holiday Cheer in your fire life and the ability to enjoy celebrations!